Meningioma in the middle cranial fossa

-This case demonstrates an extra-axial tumour arising on the floor of the left middle cranial fossa/anterior portion of the petrous bone, which shows to be stable compared to the previous follow-up imaging.
-Despite the local mass effect with oedema in the left inferior temporal gyrus, the patient was referred to be asymptomatic.
+This case demonstrates an extra-axial tumor arising on the floor of the left middle cranial fossa/anterior portion of the petrous bone, which shows to be stable compared to the previous follow-up imaging.
+Despite the local mass effect with edema in the left inferior temporal gyrus, the patient was referred to be asymptomatic.

 The radiological features are strongly suggestive to a meningioma, and in the context of this patient, no other differential is considered.

-Observation is recommended in older patients when the tumour is small and asymptomatic.
+Observation is recommended in older patients when the tumor is small and asymptomatic.